create3000/x_ite/docs/_posts/components/Picking/PickableGroup.md

 - [X3D Architecture 7.2.4 Metadata](https://www.web3d.org/specifications/X3Dv4Draft/ISO-IEC19775-1v4-IS.proof//Part01/components/core.html#Metadata){:target="_blank"}

+### SFString [in, out] **description** ""

+Author-provided prose that describes intended purpose of this node.

+#### Hints

+- Include space characters since a *description* is not a DEF identifier.
+Write short phrases that make descriptions clear and readable.
+- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for &amp; ampersand character, or &amp;#34; for " quotation-mark character).

 ### SFBool [in, out] **pickable** TRUE

 The *pickable* field determines whether pick traversal is performed on this node or its children.